wilsontelab/agFree-docs/docs/22_sample-analysis/33_locate-RE-sites.md

 The exact gDNA you sequence may have RFLPs as compared to even the most closely matched reference genome or genotype graph.
-Use the following commands directly, or call them using the [locate job file templates](44_job-file-templates/locate), to use frequent ligFree read 5' endpoints to infer the locations of RFLP sites.
+Use the following commands directly, or call them using the {% include templates.html type="locate" %}, to use frequent ligFree read 5' endpoints to infer the locations of RFLP sites.
 The site list can be used for `analyze` below.